Loading...

 The chunk size (in MB for non-geographic chunks; in km² for geographic chunks)

 The underlying database for OS MasterMap Topography Layer is live and undergoes continuous revision.
 When a user orders COU, a ‘change since’ date is specified, and all features that have changed since midnight on the date specified are supplied.
 This will normally be the date the data was last extracted from the Ordnance Survey main database but could be a previous date.
-The last extraction date can be found on the along with the update history and release notes for the product.
+The last extraction date can be found on the OS MasterMap refresh dates page of the OS website along with the update history and release notes for the product.

 To be able to resolve changes to the data holding, the system used to translate or load the data must check the TOID and version of every feature in the update against the current data holding to determine whether it should be loaded, and if so, what existing feature(s) it replaces.
 This makes it possible to request and load COU with a date preceding the last data supply date without damaging the data holding.
 This process can be used to correct a data holding if inconsistencies have occurred due to partially loaded or non-sequential COU, by ordering a single COU with a change since date that precedes the problem updates.